Quantum adiabatic theorem for unbounded Hamiltonians with a cutoff and its application to superconducting circuits: Introduction

 Techniques exist to improve the bound to $\gamma_k/t^k_f$ for integers $k>1$.
 This is done by requiring the time-dependent Hamiltonian to have vanishing derivatives up to order $k$ at the initial and final time~\cite{Garrido:62}, or just the final time in the case of an open system~\cite{Venuti:2018aa}.
 It is even possible to make the bound exponentially small in $t_f$~\cite{Nenciu:93,Hagedorn:02,lidar:102106,RPL:10,Cheung:2011aa,Ge:2015wo}.
-We will not be concerned with this problem here; instead, we focus on the constant $\theta$ in the setting of \textit{unbounded} Hamiltonians $H(s)$.
+We will not be concerned with this problem here; instead, we focus on providing an \textit{explicit} expression for the constant $\theta$.
+We are particularly interested in presenting an expression for $\theta$ that is finite even when used beyond the scope of our proof for some unbounded Hamiltonian $H_\infty(s)$.
 A paradigmatic example of such a system is a (perturbed) harmonic oscillator whose Hamiltonian changes slowly with time.
 Such systems are common in quantum computation, e.g., in the context of effective Hamiltonians of superconducting circuits~\cite{Yurke:1984aa} and in describing the coupling between trapped ions via motional degrees of freedom~\cite{Cirac:95}.